tedivm/puppet-rsnapshot/README.md

   this enables unique client settings- for instance, using different retain settings for different hosts.

+* **Backup Point resource type for true Puppet style backup control.** Rather than defining each backup point in the class file, the `backup` resource allows backups to be defined next to the profiles that need it.

-* **Support for SSH without root access.** In most cases root login is not available over ssh for security reasons, so this module relies instead on having it's own unique user with locked down sudo access to give it the needed access to perform backups.
+* **Support for SSH without root access.** In most cases root login is not available over ssh for security reasons, so this module relies instead on having it's own unique user with restricted sudo access to give it the needed access to perform backups.

-* **Support for automatic key sharing.** The client machine will automatically receive the ssh key from the server that it is backing up to.
+* **Support for automatic key sharing.** The client machine will automatically receive the ssh key from the server and user that it is backing up to.

 * **Locked down ssh accounts.** All ssh accounts are locked down.
 SSH keys can only by used by the single backup host, without access to unneeded features